1963 demonstrations in Iran: Background

-In 1963, Mohammad Reza Pahlavi, Iran's Shah started several programs in Iran which was known as "The Revolution of the Shah and the People" or the White Revolution, it was referred to as white due to it being a bloodless revolution.
+In 1963, Mohammad Reza Pahlavi, the Shah of Iran, started several programs which were known as "the Revolution of the Shah and the People" or the White Revolution.
+It was referred to as white due to it being a bloodless revolution.
 These plans were to make social and economic changes in Iran.
-Therefore, on January 26, 1963, the Shah held a national referendum for 19 rules of White Revolution.
+Therefore, on 26 January 1963, the Shah held a national referendum for 19 rules of the White Revolution.
 The rules of this revolution were land reforms, nationalization of the forests and pastureland, privatization of the government owned enterprises, profit sharing, extending the right to vote to women, formation of the literacy corps, formation of the health corps, formation of the reconstruction and development corps, formation of the houses of equity, nationalization of all water resources, urban and rural modernization and reconstruction, didactic reforms, workers' right to own shares in the industrial complexes, price stabilization, free and compulsory education, free food for needy mothers, introduction of social security and national insurance, stable and reasonable cost of renting or buying of residential properties, and introduction of measures to fight against corruption.

-The Shah announced this revolution as a way towards Modernization.
-Also, other sources believe that the Shah could give legitimacy to Pahlavi dynasty with his White Revolution.
+The Shah announced this revolution as a way towards modernization.
+Additionally, other sources believe that the Shah could legitimise the Pahlavi dynasty through the White Revolution.
 The revolution caused a deep rift between Mohammad Reza Pahlavi and Iranian Shia religious scholars, Ulama.
 They claimed these changes were a serious threat to Islam.
-Imam Khomeini was one of the objectors who held a meeting with other Maraji and scholars in Qom and boycotted the referendum of the revolution.
-On January 22, 1963, Khomeini issued a worded declaration denouncing the Shah and his plans.
-Imam Khomeini continued his denunciation of the Shah's programs, issuing a manifesto that also bore the signatures of eight other senior religious scholars.
+Ruhollah Khomeini was one of the objectors who held a meeting with other Maraji and scholars in Qom and boycotted the referendum of the revolution.
+On 22 January 1963, Khomeini issued a worded declaration denouncing the Shah and his plans.
+Khomeini continued his denunciation of the Shah's programs, issuing a manifesto that also bore the signatures of eight other senior religious scholars.
 In it he listed the various ways in which the Shah had violated the constitution, condemned the spread of moral corruption in the country, and accused the Shah of submission to the U.S. and Israel.
-He also decreed that the Norooz celebrations for the Iranian year 1342 (which fell on March 21, 1963) be canceled as a sign of protest against government policies.
+He also decreed that the Nowruz celebrations for the Iranian year 1342 (which fell on 21 March 1963) be canceled as a sign of protest against government policies.